Vegetable supplements and juice health

 retained.
 Chopping up carrots increases the surface area so more of the

 nutrients leach out into the water while they are cooked.
+Aside from the alpha,

 Broccoli sprout extracts contain sulforaphane, an important nutrient that has anti-cancer potential.